scrapinghub/spidermon/docs/source/settings.rst

 A fully qualified path for a Python Class that should inherit from ``spidermon.python.monitors.ExpressionMonitor``.

-This class will be used to generate on-the-fly monitors for the folowing settings:
+This class will be used to generate :ref:`expression monitors <expression-monitors>`.

     * :ref:`SPIDERMON_SPIDER_CLOSE_EXPRESSION_MONITORS`
     * :ref:`SPIDERMON_SPIDER_OPEN_EXPRESSION_MONITORS`